-- An electronic patient care report (ePCR) shall be a complete and thorough representation of all patient care provided.
-The report shall contain all information accumulated as a result of the patient contact that is necessary to document patient assessment and care. - The ICEMA ePCR is the only approved report for documenting an EMS response and/or patient care by EMS field personnel (EMTs, AEMTs, EMT-Ps, MICNs, Physicians and RCPs) working in the ICEMA region. - EMS providers using their own electronic health record (EHR) system must comply with ICEMA Reference #5040 Requirements for Collection and Submission of EMS Data. - The initiation and completion of the ePCR is the responsibility of the EMS field personnel who participate in the EMS response and/or patient care. - An ePCR must be initiated by each EMS provider for every EMS response regardless of patient disposition. - If two (2) or more units from the same EMS provider are dispatched, at least one (1) EMS field personnel is required to initiate and complete an ePCR. - When two (2) or more units from different EMS providers are dispatched, at least one (1) EMS field personnel from each EMS provider is required to initiate and complete an ePCR. - The EMS field personnel with the highest level of certification (EMT, AEMT, EMT-P, MICN, Physician and RCP's) from each EMS provider must initiate an ePCR whenever: - Contact is made with a patient. - > The outcome of the response results in a medical assessment. - Medical services and/or treatment are rendered. - The patient refuses assessment and/or care. - The patient is deceased on scene.
+- An electronic patient care report (ePCR) must be created for each patient response. - EMS providers using their own electronic health record (EHR) system must comply with ICEMA Reference #5040 Requirements for Collection and Submission of EMS Data. - The initiation and completion of the ePCR is the responsibility of the EMS field personnel who participate in the EMS response and/or patient care. - If two (2) or more units from the same EMS provider are dispatched, at least one (1) EMS field personnel is required to initiate and complete an ePCR. - When two (2) or more units from different EMS providers are dispatched, at least one (1) EMS field personnel from each EMS provider is required to initiate and complete an ePCR. - EMS field personnel shall obtain, and document all required ICEMA data elements, including all assessments, procedures and medications administered and provided by the EMS field personnel and members of their crews participating in the patient care. - EMS field personnel shall only document assessment, procedures and medications administered and provided by EMS field personnel within their own organization. - If procedures or medications are administered by laypersons or public safety, providers will document those procedures and/ or medications in the applicable ePCR fields. - EMS providers must add student and/or intern names and certifications to their user lists, so all EMS field personnel rendering care are appropriately identified on the ePCR. - Students must not participate in completing the ePCR.